WebberZone/contextual-related-posts/readme.txt

 = 2.0.0 =
 * New: Multi-site support.
 Now you can Network Activate the plugin and all users will see related posts!
-* New: Thumbnails will be registered as an image size in WordPress.
+* New: Thumbnails are registered as an image size in WordPress.
 This means WordPress will create a copy of the image with the specified dimensions when a new image is uploaded.
 For your existing images, I recommend using <a href="https://wordpress.org/plugins/force-regenerate-thumbnails/">Force Regenerate Thumbnails</a>
 * New: Completely filterable mySQL query to fetch the posts.
 You can write your own functions to filter the fields, orderby, groupby, join and limits clauses
 * Modified: Lookup priority for thumbnails.
 The thumbnail URL set in the Contextual Related Posts meta box is given first priority
 * Modified: Removed `border=0` attribute from `img` tag for HTML5 validation support